License #: 493010450

 Preschool Committee Chair

-Sarah Welton, Makalya Smith
+Sarah Welton, Makayla Smith

 & Heather Muntzer